AlperGuven/ToDoListReactApp/README.md

 > npm install

-Run the Application with using Vue Dev Server
+Run the Application with using React Webpack Dev Server

 > npm run dev